-SelectHealth Medicare flexible benefits Mastercard®.

-SelectHealth Medicare flexible

-If you do not use all your annual OTC benefit amount when you order or make purchases, the remaining balance will not accumulate to the next year.

-How to get OTC products:

-- Online visit SelectHealth.NationsBenefits.com - By Phone call (833) 878-0232 (TTY users should call 711) - By Mail Fill out and return the order form in the NationsBenefits/SelectHealth product catalog. - Retail Use your SelectHealth Medicare Flexible Benefits Mastercard® at participating retail locations.
+Services that are covered for you What you must pay when you get these services • By Mail - Fill out and return the order form in the NationsBenefits/SelectHealth product catalog. • Retail - Use your SelectHealth Medicare Flexible Benefits Mastercard® at participating retail locations.
 Your card must be activated before you use your benefits.
-You can activate your card at
+You can activate your card at SelectHealth.NationsBenefits.com/activate.

-SelectHealth.NationsBenefits.com/activate.

-Note: the combined annual allowance is shared with your Wellness Your Way benefit.
-Details to your Wellness Your Way benefit can be found in this Benefits Chart under 'Health and wellness education programs'.

 To learn more about this benefit, you can call a NationsBenefits Member Experience Advisor (833) 878-0232.
 (TTY users should call 711).

-qualifying supplemental items and services at participating locations through the OTC and Wellness Your Way benefits

-Partial hospitalization services\

-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+You pay a \$55 copay per day for a Medicare-covered partial hospitalization program.
 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.

-\Prior Authorization is required for Partial Hospitalization Services.
+Prior Authorization is required for Partial Hospitalization Services.
 In-network providers are responsible to obtain prior authorization.
-You pay a \$55 copay per day for a Medicare-covered partial hospitalization program.

-Physician/Practitioner services, including doctor's office visits\

-Covered services include:
+Physician/Practitioner services, including doctor's office visits Covered services include: Office Visits Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any You pay a \$0 copay per office visit with your primary care provider. other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your You pay a \$0 copay per office visit with your specialist provider.
+Office Surgery You pay a \$0 copay for each Medicare-covered surgery when Basic heating and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: initial or follow-up care, diagnosis, or treatment.
+Many services are available via telehealth in full or in part, including